Blast TBI Educational Resources

 Providing guidance and support the standardization of preclinical blast TBI models

-Outreach and leverage determined blast-related CDEs to wider TBI community
+Sharing determined blast-related Common Data Elements (CDEs) to wider TBI community

-Educate and facilitate use of open-field blast core at the Missouri Open-Field Blast Core (e.g., Experimental Mine) at Missouri S&T, in association with the Acute Effects of Neurotrauma Consortium and the Truman VA.
+Educating on and facilitating use of open-field blast core at the Missouri Open-Field Blast Core (e.g., Experimental Mine) at Missouri S&T, in association with the Acute Effects of Neurotrauma Consortium and the Truman VA.

 Dr. Cahterine Johnson, Missouri S&T assistant professor of mining and nuclear engineering, detonates an explosion at the university's Experimental Mine facility as part of her research into TBIs in the military. photo credit: Sam O'Keefe/Missouri S&T.